AuxStudio/react-native-simple-animators/README.md

 # react-native-simple-animators

 A simple, versatile and reusable animating component that can animate any of the animatable style props and will use the native driver where possible.
+It can also now handle event animations, e.g. on scroll.

 `NOTE: Version 2 has been released and it is a breaking change in the way that the imports are handled, e.g.`